← Back to Glossary

 • Registrar abuse complaints — Under ICANN RAA Section 3.18

-• Hosting provider complaints — Under applicable laws and acceptable use policies
+• Hosting provider complaints — Under acceptable use policies

 Litigation